by Ralph Ellison

 Take a story's temperature by studying its tone.
 Is it hopeful?
 Cynical?
 Snarky?
 Playful?

-The narrator tells it like it is – or, at least, how he perceives it.
-And although his story could easily have degenerated into a sob story of racial injustice, anger, and hate, the narrator's frank and thoughtful tone allows for a more reflective edge to the story.
-It probably helps that he's telling his story from hibernation, allowing him to capture the truth to the moments in his life.
+The narrator tells it like it is—or, at least, how he perceives it.
+And although his story could easily have turned into something way more melodramatic (not that that would be unwarranted: there's so much racial injustice, anger, and hate, guys) the narrator's frank and thoughtful tone allows for a more reflective edge to the story:

 I had no desire to destroy myself even if it destroyed the machine; I wanted freedom, not destruction.
 It was exhausting, for no matter what the scheme I conceived, there was one constant flaw – myself.
 There was no getting around it.
 I could no more escape than I could think of my identity.
 Perhaps, I thought, the two things are involved with one another.
 When I discover who I am, I'll be free.
 (11.103)